rom-rb/rom-rb.org/source/doc-pages/guides/basics/mappers.md

 from one representation and converting it into another in ROM is done by using mappers.

+Even though [Repository](/guides/basics/repositories/) supports automatic mapping to structs, you may face situations where a customized mapping logic can be helpful.

+Another great use-case for mappers is converting input into persistable form that matches your database schema, which works great with [commands](/guides/basics/commands).

 A mapper is an object that takes a relation and turns it into a domain-specific collection which can include objects compatible with the domain interface.
 It can return plain hashes or instantiate domain-specific models for you.